MimiUmoh/Web_testing_cucumber/README.md

 Ruby programming language, Rspec, cucumber.

 ###How to download
-1. You have the option of downloading the SOM as a zip or git cloning it onto your terminal.
+1. You have the option of downloading the test-framweork as a zip or git cloning it onto your terminal.
-2. Once you have done that, you can then open the application on a text editor such a vscode or atom to attempt some testing.
+2. Once you have done that, you can then open the test-framework on a text editor such a vscode or atom to attempt some testing.